 Another small downside is that the app is currently only available for iPhone, and like I mentioned earlier, the website reports that there is significant lag on iPhone 4 models, so you’ll probably need an iPhone 5 or newer.
 But since you’re an elitist screenwriter, you can afford that.
 Simply divert a fraction of your next massive royalty check from your Transformers ghost polish, darling.

 Final Draft will likely be the center of the known universe for the foreseeable future, when it comes to writing and editing screenplays in this wacky, dog-eat-face film industry.
-(Despite there being a number of great free and cheap alternatives to Final Draft, as I illustrate here.)
+And in the department of screenwriting apps for iPhone (Despite there being a number of great free and cheap alternatives to Final Draft, as I illustrate here.)
 As a result, no matter what platform you prefer to write your scripts on, you’ll inevitably need to read a Final Draft file (FDX) on the fly, whether you’re asked to collaborate, or to beef up a script, or to take a peek at a shooting script’s scene numbers or pink pages.

 The app is a breeze to use, allowing you to highlight characters, print the screenplay from your iPhone, make notes, shift into a view that shows you what the printed page looks like exactly, and allows you to adjust the font size, as well as search.
 (These sorts of features are commonly used by elitist, iPhone-using screenwriters, so you should consider using them as well.)